SameerAhmad2/Universal_Image_Scraper/README.md

 * Start Fetching Images with ```python image_fetcher.py [-args]```

 ### ADDITIONAL INFORMATION ###
-If a website is not specified the script will try to pass the default _template.html_ file for contents (incase manual html parsing is required).
+ - If a website is not specified the script will try to pass the default _template.html_ file for contents (in case manual html parsing is required).
+ - All images fetched will be stored in a parent _images_ directory along with the specified output directory.
+ - If the remote asset already has an image extension, the parsed extension is ignored.